XervoIO/cli/README.md

 *project create* command, and all that is required is a name.

     $ modulus project create
-    Welcome to Modulus
-    You are logged in as spiderman
-    [?]
-Enter a project name: Lizard Locator
-    [√] New project Lizard Locator created.

 You can optionally pass in the name with *project create*.

     $ modulus project create "Lizard Locator"

-    Welcome to Modulus
-    You are logged in as spiderman
-    Creating project Lizard Locator
-    [√] New project Lizard Locator created.
+You can also delete a project with *project delete*.
+Add the *-p* option to pass in a project name.

+    $ modulus project delete

 To deploy an application to your new project, you can use either the *project deploy* command or its shorter sidekick, *deploy*.
 This command will take all